Lenore Lake: Lake Lenore IBA

 Lake Lenore (SK 074) is an Important Bird Area (IBA) of Canada that covers an area of 236.4 km2 and includes all of Lenore Lake and its shoreline.
 The lake is an important staging area for about 80,000 ducks and 40,000 geese during the fall migration.
 During the summer, about 4,000 ducks use the lake as a moulting area.
 This habitat is also important to other birds such as the piping plover, ruddy turnstone, double-crested cormorant, and the American white pelican.

 Environmental concerns

 In recent years, water levels in the basin have risen to historic levels.
 Nearby Houghton Lake, a highly saline body of water, has drained water into Lenore Lake.
 To prevent the highly saline water from damaging the fish habitat in Lenore Lake, Environment Canada ordered the permanent closure of a culvert between the two lakes on May 10, 2010.

 In 2009, Saskatchewan's Ministry of the Environment issued fish consumption guidelines for walleye and northern pike taken from Lenore Lake, due to the level of mercury detected in the fish.

 Fish species

-Fish commonly found in the lake include walleye, whitefish, perch, and northern pike.
+Fish commonly found in Lenore Lake include walleye, whitefish, perch, and northern pike.